+Southwest Virginia is breathtaking.
 The region, which includes the Heart of Appalachia, is the real Southwest Virginia.
-The hikes are ah-mazing.
-If you get the chance, drop everything and go.
+Just keep driving south on I-81, friends.

-I’ve been to the area twice, and even wrote about it for The Washington Post.
-The Southwest Virginia hiking trails are first-rate, and the views.
+I’ve been to the area several times, and even wrote an article about the region for The Washington Post.
+The hiking trails are first-rate, and the views.
 Woah.

 Southwest Virginia Hikes

 Here are 15 must-do Southwest Virginia hiking trails.
 All are considered moderate, with the exception of Big Cedar Creek Falls, which is an easy hike.

 Sand Cave had simple beginnings.
 Once a massive rock, wind eroded the sandstone over many years to create 250-foot-wide half-dome Sand Cave.